 More Things to do in Norfolk VA

 There is a lot more to explore when you are trying to figure out what to do in Norfolk, VA.
-You can climb aboard the USS Wisconsin to dive into the national maritime history of the country or say hello to some critters at the Virginia Zoo.
+You can climb aboard the Battleship Wisconsin (USS Wisconsin) at Nauticus to dive into the national maritime history of the USA at the Hampton Roads Naval Museum.
+Or, you could just go say hello to a red panda at the Virginia Zoo.